 2) Grants for students from underrepresented and disadvantaged backgrounds (cost of living grant and travel grant)

 Grant rates for the 2023-24 academic year can be found on the Turing Scheme website.

 ARU students who have questions about activities which can be covered under the scheme should contact [email protected]

 If you normally apply for a UK student loan, we strongly advise you to apply for one for your period abroad.

-Being an Erasmus+ or international exchange student does not affect your eligibility to apply for a student loan, and in fact you may also be eligible for a travel grant.
+Taking part in an exchange programme does not affect your eligibility to apply for a student loan.
 You should only apply for the tuition fee loan amount that you have been requested to pay by ARU, as you will not be paying tuition to your overseas host institution.

-Once your study abroad plans are confirmed, ARU Global will share your information with Student Finance England electronically.
+Once your study abroad plans are confirmed, the ARU Global Experience team will share your information with Student Finance England electronically.
 Please note, though, that you're responsible for confirming that Student Finance England has received your study abroad details.